Priya Narasimhan: Research

+Social impact

-Social research and impact.
-During the major snowstorm of 2010, Narasimhan and her students worked with the Pittsburgh City Council to launch a website, How's My Street, to allow Pittsburgh residents to know which streets were freshly plowed and, therefore, passable for driving.
+During the 2010 Northa American blizzard, Narasimhan and her students worked with the Pittsburgh City Council to launch a website, How's My Street, to allow Pittsburgh residents to know which streets were freshly plowed and, therefore, passable for driving.
 Through the Trinetra project, she developed mobile technologies to provide increased independence to blind people in their daily activities such as shopping, taking public transportation.
-She and her students collaborated with the Pittsburgh City Council to develop and launch iBurgh, a groundbreaking mobile app to allow citizens to report complaints to the city's IT departments via smartphones.
-With her Ph.D. students, she has worked on using edge-device Wi-Fi data to diagnose real-time problems in high-density Wi-Fi networks.
-Her research group has also worked on technologies for mobile edge computing, as well as problem diagnosis in large-scale production distributed systems.
-She had also developed AndyVision, a robotics project under the Intel Science and Technology Center at Carnegie Mellon University, to build an indoor robot that is capable of quickly inventorying merchandise and detecting out-of-stock conditions in retail environments.

-Serial entrepreneurship.
-She helped to start Eternal Systems, Inc., a California-based company where she served as Chief Technology Officer and the Vice-President of Engineering to transition her Ph.D. research into products for commercial use.
-Her research led to the development of 24x7 highly available platforms and solutions for data centers, large online systems and deeply embedded systems.
-She co-authored a commercial fault-tolerance standard, the Fault-Tolerant CORBA standard, based on her Ph.D. research.
-Her interest in technology led her to start a Pittsburgh-based company, YinzCam, focused on designing and building mobile apps bringing real-time statistics, multimedia, streaming radio, social media, and live video feeds to teams in the NFL, NBA, NHL, MLS, NWSL, EPL, F1, and other sports leagues, tournaments, stadiums, and teams around the world.
-YinzCam has 120MM+ installs of its mobile apps world-wide.
-She has also developed data-warehouse platforms to help sports teams understand their business operations and to improve the fan experience.
-She has developed new augmented-reality experiences for sports teams, along with bridging digital and physical technologies through collaborations with industry partners such as Avery Dennison.
+She and her students collaborated with the Pittsburgh City Council to develop and launch iBurgh, a mobile app to allow citizens to report complaints to the city's IT departments via smartphones.
+Narasimhan helped to start Eternal Systems, Inc., a California-based company where she served as Chief Technology Officer and the Vice-President of Engineering, to transition her Ph.D. research into products for commercial use.
+Her interest in technology led her to start a Pittsburgh-based company, YinzCam, focused on designing and building mobile apps that bring real-time statistics, multimedia, streaming radio, social media, and live video feeds to sports leagues, tournaments, and stadiums.